 The labs are the hands-on portion of the course.
-In labs you are taught how to use WLU's PC network and how to use our Python IDE (Integrated Development Environment).
 As well, labs are used to work on tasks and discuss assignments.
-The IAs (Instructional Assistants) are on hand to help you with tasks and assignments, using the computer systems, and using the IDE.
+The IAs (Instructional Assistants) are on hand to help you with tasks and assignments, using the computer systems, and using the IDE (Instructional Development Environment).

 Each lab is broken down into two parts.
 In the first part, the Lab Instructor discusses the week's topics in terms of implementing them on the computer.
 This usually involves hands-on work on the PC network.
 After this instructional part is over, there is a lab task.
 Tasks are marked in the lab you start them in.
 You may not continue a task in later lab.
 Each lab is worth 1% of your final course grade.